 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Union Porcelain Works (1863-circa 1922).
 Vegetable Dish and Cover, ca. 1879.
 Porcelain, 6 1/8 x 9 15/16 x 8 3/4 in.
 (15.6 x 25.2 x 22.2 cm).
 Brooklyn Museum, Gift of Franklin Chace, 68.87.24a-b.
 Creative Commons-BY

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

 White porcelain vegetable dish (a) and cover (b); vitreous glaze, with colored and gilded decorations.
-Dish is an oval bowl raised on flared foot rim; handles on each side formed by bison head with black and gilded accents.
-Conforming, domed lid has pine cone finial painted with green and gold.
-Edge of both pieces decorated with bands of green and gold at edge, and maroon border with flowers and butterflies in yellow, green, blues, and gilt; handles of both pieces painted with black, gold, and green bands.
+Round bowl-like dish raised on low, flared pedestal; sides bent inward at top to form narrower opening; opposing handles of low arch with knob in center.
+Cover is conforming domed lid with matching handle as finial.
+Both pieces decorated with bands of green and gold at edge, and maroon border with flowers and butterflies in yellow, green, blues, and gilt; handles of both pieces painted with black, gold, and green bands.

-Condition: Fair; losses to gilding and scratches in paint; chip around edge of dish.
+Condition: Fair; allover scuffs; losses to gilding and scratches in paint.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome